 by Tony Vidler

-When Accountants struggle to create a universally good reputation for their industry then we are going to have a real battle doing so.
-If they only get rated as “High” or “Very High” in professional ethics and honesty by half the population then what chance that an Insurance Broker will rank higher in the public mind?
+When Accountants struggle to be highly trusted then financial advisers are going to have a real battle doing so.
+If the Accountants only get rated as “Highly trusted” in professional ethics and honesty by less than half the population then what chance that an Insurance Broker will rank higher in the public mind?
 Or a Financial Planner…or Mortgage Broker?

-However….these rags are not the only ones finding that there is a level of distrust in professional services.
-As an aside I might well argue that the private mystery shoppers employed by private enterprise contribute heavily to creating much of the distrust with the constant focus on the aberrations and exceptions, but we would also have to accept that there have been far too many instances in professional services of the industry not performing to the standards expected of professionals so a bit of the criticism and negative headlines are deserved.
+However….they are not the only ones finding that there is a level of distrust in professional services.
+The mainstream media also contribute to creating much of the distrust with the constant focus on the aberrations and bad ‘uns, although the industry does have to accept that there have been far too many instances of individuals in the industry not performing to the standards expected of professionals so a bit of the criticism and negative headlines are deserved.
 That is unfair on the vast majority of financial advisers who are professional and ethical and go about their work daily improving the lives of their clients of course.
 But that’s life, right?
 It’s just not always fair.

 This chart is from a couple of years ago, but it does highlight the issue well: